Get 80% off your plan for your first 3 months*

 2. Set measurable goals and track progress

-• Set retention goals and KPIs: Establish clear targets to measure the effectiveness of your efforts
+• Set retention goals and key performance indicators (KPIs): establish clear targets to measure the effectiveness of your efforts

 3. Develop competitive compensation and benefits packages

-• Benchmark salaries: Research what similar businesses and competitors pay for comparable roles
+• Benchmark salaries: research what similar businesses pay for comparable roles

-• Ask what matters: Survey employees about which benefits are most important to them
+• Ask what matters: survey employees about which benefits are most valued

-• Know legal requirements: Understand which benefits you're required to provide
+• Know your legal requirements: understand which benefits you're required to provide under payroll compliance rules

 5. Set up recognition and reward systems